California task force launches study of slave reparations

 Tuesday's meeting of the first state reparations committee in the U.S. came as President Joe Biden commemorated the lives of hundreds of Black people killed by a white mob in what was then a thriving African-American community in Tulsa, Oklahoma, a century ago.
 It also comes just over a year after George Floyd, a Black man, was murdered by a white police officer in Minnesota.

-Secretary of State Shirley Weber, who as a state assemblywoman authored the state legislation creating the task force, noted the solemnity of the occasion as well as the opportunity to right an historic wrong.
+Secretary of State Shirley Weber, who as a state assemblywoman authored the state legislation creating the task force, noted the solemnity of the occasion as well as the opportunity to right an historic wrong that continues today, in the form of large racial disparities in wealth, health and education.
+African Americans make up just 6% of California’s population yet were 30% of an estimated 250,000 people experiencing homelessness who sought help in 2020.

-“Your task is to determine the depth of the harm, and the ways in which we are to repair that harm,” said Weber, whose parents were sharecroppers forced to leave the South because of a lack of opportunity.
+“Your task is to determine the depth of the harm, and the ways in which we are to repair that harm,” said Weber, whose parents were sharecroppers forced to leave the South.

+Gov. Gavin Newsom, a Democrat who signed the bill into law last year, issued a formal apology to Native American tribal leaders in 2019.
+He also announced the creation of a council to examine the state's role in campaigns to exterminate and exploit indigenous people in the state.

-Critics have said that California did not have slaves and should not have to study reparations.
+Critics have said that California did not have slaves and should not have to study reparations— or pay for it.
 But Weber said the state is an economic powerhouse that can point the way for a federal government that has been unable to address the issue.

-The task force will craft an apology and identify policies that contribute to ongoing racial disparities in education, the criminal justice system, generational wealth and other areas.
-Black people make up just 6% of California's population yet constitute an overwhelming percentage of people in prison, the economically needy and those who are homeless.
+It would not replace any reparations agreed to by the federal government.

+In 1988, President Ronald Reagan signed legislation providing $20,000 in redress and a formal apology to every surviving Japanese American incarcerated during World War II.

+Members of the task force pointed out that Black Americans have heard all their lives that they need to improve themselves, yet the truth is that they’ve been held back by outright racism and discriminatory laws that prevented them from getting conventional bank loans and purchasing homes.

 “We have lost more than we have ever taken from this country.
-We have given more than has ever been given to us,” said state Sen. Steven Bradford, who is on the committee.
+We have given more than has ever been given to us,” said task force member and state Sen. Steven Bradford.
+He would like to model a reparations program on the GI bill, allowing for free college and assistance with home-buying.

+The nine task force members, appointed by Newsom and leaders of the Legislature, include the descendants of slaves who are now prominent lawyers, academics and politicians.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.